This blog by Arun Gupta of Coucbase explains how to use Docker Volume Plugins and…

-The reason that we’re using containers is to make sure that we provide our customers with an agile, but cost effective, solution for their needs.
-There are a lot of companies that come to us for an a fully managed e-commerce or marketing website but they don’t really want to spend a lot of money on it.
+The reason that we’re using containers is to make sure that we provide our customers with an agile, but cost-effective, solution for their needs.
+There are a lot of companies that come to us for a fully managed e-commerce or marketing website but they don’t really want to spend a lot of money on it.

 As a service provider, it’s more effective to provide that environment via containers than using traditional virtualization because you can provide the same level of reliability and performance using less resources.

 So for us, containers are a means of providing a more granular and more manageable environment for customer solutions.

 You mentioned containers provided a more cost-effective solution for your customers.
 Tell us more about where you find the biggest cost savings.

 Containers allow us to make better use of the underlying infrastructure.
 We have several e-commerce sites running on their own server or set of servers.
 But because traffic is not consistent throughout the day, there are certain times of the day when those resources are underutilized.
 Traditionally with virtual machines, even in a pay-for-use model, you’re wasting compute resources because they require a dedicated resource (like a VM) per application.
 Containers are a more efficient use of resources because you don’t just run one application on one server.
 You now run many containers on a server.
 So we can be much closer to the demand curve in terms of resources that are being provisioned.

 Containers are also more flexible.
 As demand grows you can add servers.
 With the traditional cloud-based virtual machines, you try to use the smallest server reasonably possible for an application to run, to lower the cost as much as possible.
 With a containerized environment, the best approach is to go with bigger-sized machines with more CPU and more memory, and then run more containers on fewer servers.
 In the end, you end up saving a lot of money this way.

 Can you talk a little bit about some of the challenges you had to overcome in order to run stateful services on containers?